maguec/SpannerPropertyGraph/SampleQueries.md

 SELECT id, COSINE_DISTANCE(
   embedding,
   (SELECT embeddings.values
-    FROM ML.PREDICT(  MODEL EmbedsModel,
+    FROM ML.PREDICT(  MODEL DescriptionModel,
-      (SELECT "A Tudor House with charm and hardwood floors that needs some remodeling" as content) )
+      (SELECT "A Tudor House with charm and hardwood floors that needs some remodeling" AS content) )
   )
-) as distance from Embed
+) AS distance from Embed
-ORDER by distance LIMIT 5;
+ORDER BY distance LIMIT 5;
 ```

 ### Use a vector query as the entry point for more information

 ```
-GRAPH PropertyGraph
+GRAPH RealEstateGraph
   MATCH (p:Property)-[h:HAS_OWNER]->(o:Owner)
   WHERE p.id IN (
   SELECT id FROM(
    SELECT id, COSINE_DISTANCE(
      embedding,
       (SELECT embeddings.values
-        FROM ML.PREDICT(  MODEL EmbedsModel,
+        FROM ML.PREDICT(  MODEL DescriptionModel,
-          (SELECT "A Tudor House with charm and hardwood floors that needs some remodeling" as content) )
+          (SELECT "A Tudor House with charm and hardwood floors that needs some remodeling" AS content) )
       )
     )
-   as distance from Embed ORDER by distance LIMIT 5
+   AS distance FROM Embed ORDER BY distance LIMIT 5
   )
-) RETURN p.id, p.price, o.name as owner, p.bathrooms, p.bedrooms
+) RETURN p.id, p.price, o.name AS owner, p.bathrooms, p.bedrooms
 ```

 ## Search Queries